Book One: A SIMPLE ACT OF KINDNESS

 wasn't much point at throwing the

 book at me.
-Just let me graduate and be done with me.
+Just let the kid graduate and be done with him.

-away from that meeting was Mr. Salls' impassive face.
-I still
+away from that meeting was the memory of Mr. Salls' impassive face.

 felt incredibly guilty over that cheating incident.
 So when I